Morocco: Music

-Morocco is home to Andalusian classical music that is found throughout Northwest Africa.
+Aita is a Bedouin musical style sung in the countryside.
+Chaabi ("popular") is music consisting of numerous varieties that are descended from the multifarious forms of Moroccan folk music.
+Chaabi was originally performed in markets, but is now found at any celebration or meeting.
+Morocco is also home to Andalusian classical music that is found throughout Northwest Africa.
 It probably evolved under the Moors in Cordoba, and the Persian-born musician Ziryab is usually credited with its invention.
-A genre known as Contemporary Andalusian Music and art is the brainchild of Morisco visual artist/composer/oudist Tarik Banzi, founder of the Al-Andalus Ensemble.
+A genre known as Contemporary Andalusian music is the brainchild of Morisco visual artist, composer and oudist Tarik Banzi, founder of the Al-Andalus Ensemble.
+Artists like Nass El Ghiwane and Jil Jilala mix traditional styles with modern influences.
+Popular Western forms of music are also becoming increasingly popular in Morocco, such as fusion, rock, country, metal and, in particular, hip hop.
+Arabic pop artists such as Hatim Ammor and ElGrandeToto are well-known.